nxvtej/advance-paytm/README.md

 to avoid importing prisma from node modules and to make it cleaner we export it frmo db so now importing would be db/prisma

+another important information is if zerodha can send the request to hdfc webhook then why cant we send random request and keeps on creadtiting money infinite money glitch answer is  whenever thir is web hook their is some password shared between parties like zeodha and hdfc everytime the request goes from zeodhha to hdfc it also has that password thus this lets hdfs filter the requewrst
 <!-- @format -->